The Wilcove Team

 (aka The Drongos)

-David S. Wilcove (professor): Members of my research group tackle a range of topics around the world, but in all of our work we strive to use a combination of ecology, economics, and policy research to find workable solutions to challenging conservation issues.
+David S. Wilcove (professor): Members of my research group use a combination of ecology, economics, and policy research to find workable solutions to challenging conservation issues around the world.
 Recent or ongoing projects include: studies of the impact of logging and oil-palm agriculture on biodiversity in Southeast Asia; impact of the cage-bird trade on Indonesian birds; conservation of migratory animals; factors affecting the distribution of birds along elevational gradients in the Himalayas; reforestation and forest recovery in China, Costa Rica, and Peru; and the impacts of hunting on wildlife in China.
 Prior to joining the Princeton faculty in 2001, I served as senior ecologist with the Environmental Defense Fund (1991-2001) and The Wilderness Society (1986-1991).
 I am an avid birdwatcher who cannot forgive himself for missing the Hawaiian Crow in 1996, but who did see the last wild Spix’s Macaw in Brazil in 1993.

 I completed my PhD at the ETH Zurich, Switzerland, with Lian Pin Koh, looking at factors that determine the responses of animal diversity to selective logging in tropical forests.
 Before that, I studied masters in environmental science in Geneva, and undergraduate biology at Oxford University.
 In between, I worked in the United Nations Environment Programme on the impacts of conflicts and disaster on the environment.